-Have a farm dog on your homestead?
-These basic farm dog commands will teach him or her everything there is to know!
-Practice these commands and you’ll have a trusty loyal farm dog for years to come.
+These basic farm dog commands will teach your furry friend everything there is to know!
+Practice these commands and you’ll have a trustworthy and loyal farm dog for years to come.

 There are plenty of fundamentals that every dog needs to know, no matter what kind of neighborhood they call home.
-Most people would agree that a good dog at the very least doesn’t bite or jump on people, comes when called, and performs a new other obedience tasks.
+Most people would agree that a good dog, at the very least, doesn’t bite or jump on people, comes when called, and performs a few other obedience tasks.

 However, also like people, dogs live in a wide variety of settings that require many different standards of behavior.
 City dogs are often expected to be clean and quiet and to walk politely on a leash.
 Guard dogs need to be alert and no-nonsense.
-Dogs which live in a family with small children are asked to be gentle and loyal.
+Dogs that live with a family with small children are asked to be gentle and loyal.

 Out in the country, there are a few factors that are unique to rural living, and there are some specific commands that are useful to keep country dogs out of trouble.
 There is one in particular that I find to be invaluable – and it might not be the one you would expect.